 Depending on the quantity of plant-derived foods in the diet and the degree of food processing, daily Phytate intake can range up to 4500mg.
 For vegetarian diets and diets of rural residents in developing countries, the estimated daily Phytate intake averages between 2000 and 2600mg, while for mixed diets, it ranges from 150 to 1400mg (Asthey et al, 2016).
 Although an excessive amount of Phytates in an imbalanced diet may pose concerns, in a regular diet with low Phytate content, Phytate is generally considered safe and not implicated in nutrient deficiency.
 Therefore, the Phytate levels in all the postpartum soups examined in this study were below the toxic threshold for human consumption.

 The oxalate constituents of the postpartum soups ranged between 0.123 and 0.233mg.
 The oxalate content was significantly higher in Aaru soup (0.247mg/100g).
 However, there was no notable difference in the oxalate levels between Amunuya and Amunututu soup, which may be attributed to the similarity in some of the active ingredients used in their preparation.
 The oxalate content of these soups, as determined in this study, was notably lower compared to values reported for certain Nigerian indigenous soups by Olugbuyi et al. (2023).
 This lower level enhances the palatability of all the soups, as oxalate is known to hinder the absorption of minerals, particularly calcium, by forming insoluble salts, thus reducing the availability of essential minerals in the body.
 Consequently, this decreases the utilization of calcium by the bones and tissues .
 Dietary oxalate has been implicated in forming complexes with magnesium and iron, resulting in the formation of insoluble oxalate salts, which can contribute to the development of oxalate stones (Wang et al., 2006).
 Oxalate has also been reported to positively reduce the incidence of oxidative degenerative diseases by reducing the radial initiating divalent metals.
 Oxalate has been said to be anti-nutritional and toxic to man at a level of 2-5g (Spritzier, 2023; Ndulaka et al, 2017).
 Hence the oxalate level of all the postpartum soups ranged between 0.123 – 0.233mg which is lower than the critical value.
-Therefore, consumption of these soups will not pose any health implications to the consumers.
+Therefore, consumption of these soups have no health implications to the consumers.

 The postpartum soups in this study contained an appreciable amount of alkaloids.
 The alkaloid constituents were significantly higher in Berekuta (2.835mg/100g) and significantly lower in Igbagba soup (2.255mg/100g).
 These values were however higher than 0.99 – 1.61 mg reported by Mustapha et al., (2019) and extremely lower than the value 40.71 – 50.00mg reported on some selected traditional dishes by Amadi et al., (2015).
 The importance of alkaloids in various antibiotics used in treating common pathogenic strains has been reported.
 Alkaloids are regarded as the most potent and therapeutically significant plant compounds (Mustapha et al., 2019).
 They are renowned for their analgesic properties and have been extensively utilized in various medical treatments and surgical procedures owing to their medicinal and pharmacological effectiveness (Salim et al, 2023).